chwrryroll/chlorophyll/README.md

 ```md
 ![My Stats](https://chlorophyll.chwrryon.top/stats/chwrryroll?tcolor=rebeccapurple)
 ```
-And it will work as you wish, hex colors might not work i'll fix them later!! ૮˶ᵔᵕᵔ˶ა
+And it will work as you wish, hex colors might not work i'll fix them later!

 > ⋆｡‧˚ʚ Note for sillies ɞ˚‧｡⋆ \
 > When you want to add multiple parameters, you need to add an '&' between them!! \